Semelparity and iteroparity: Models based on non-linear trade-offs

 One class of models that tries to explain the differential evolution of semelparity and iteroparity examines the shape of the trade-off between offspring produced and offspring forgone.
 In economic terms, offspring produced is equivalent to a benefit function, while offspring forgone is comparable to a cost function.
 The reproductive effort of an organism—the proportion of energy that it puts into reproducing, as opposed to growth or survivorship—occurs at the point where the distance between offspring produced and offspring forgone is the greatest.

 In some situations, the marginal cost of offspring produced decreases over time (each additional offspring is less "expensive" than the average of all previous offspring) and the marginal cost of offspring forgone increases.
 In these cases, the organism only devotes a portion of its resources to reproduction and uses the rest for growth and survivorship so that it can reproduce again in the future.

 In other situations, the marginal cost of offspring produced increases while the marginal cost of offspring forgone decreases.
 When this is the case, it is favorable for the organism to reproduce a single time.
 The individual devotes all of its resources to that one episode of reproduction, then dies as it has not reserved enough resources to meet its own ongoing survival needs.

-Empirical, quantitative support for this mathematical mode is limited.
+Empirical, quantitative support for this mathematical model is limited.